kism/python-boilerplate/README.md

 ### Checking

-Run `ruff check .` or get the vscode ruff extension, the rules are defined in pyproject.toml.
+Run `ruff check` or get the vscode ruff extension, the rules are defined in pyproject.toml.

 ### Type Checking

-Run `mypy .` or get the vscode mypy extension not by Microsoft, the rules are defined in pyproject.toml.
+Run `mypy` or get the vscode mypy extension not by Microsoft, the rules are defined in pyproject.toml.

 ### Testing